Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - complete sentences
 - simple grammar
-- subject -> verb -> object structure
+- subject → verb → object structure
 - minimal ambiguity
 - minimal idioms
 - minimal slang
 - minimal wordplay
 - clear cause-and-effect relationships

-A starter should remain understandable after machine translation.
+A starter should remain understandable after automatic translation.

 The easier a sentence is to translate, the more likely its original meaning is to survive.